 These are the clients who possess the knowledge and expertise to make their own investment decisions and properly assess the risks they incur.
 A client, could be treated as “Professional” if he/she falls in any of the categories below:

-- Entities which are authorised or regulated to operate in the financial markets, including those authorised by an EU member state;
+- Entities which are authorised or regulated to operate in the financial markets, including those authorised by a Member State or a third counry;

 - Large undertakings, meeting, as a minimum, two of the following size requirements: